SierraRomeo187/SierraRomeo187/README.md

 - 👋 Hi, I’m @SierraRomeo187
-- 👀 I’m interested in Python and C# C++ js, html and
+- 👀 I’m interested in Python and C# C++ JavaScript, HTML and CSS
 - 🌱 I’m currently learning ...python and network security
 - 💞️ I’m looking to collaborate on ...small tasks so that I can gain and build experience
 - 📫 How to reach me ...      edu.sanarahman1@gmail.com